CCRSF-IFX/scMaestro/docs/gex.md

 ## Option '--fullanalysis'

 If `--fullanalysis` is enabled.
 Quality control, PCA, clustering, annotation will be performed for each sample seperately using `Seurat` and `SingleR`.
 An html report will be generated.
 An example can be found [here](https://github.com/CCRSF-IFX/SF_sc-smk-wl/blob/main/data/10k_PBMC_3p_nextgem_Chromium_X_sc_report.html).
+You can donwload and visulaize the file in web browser.